-Iceland has hundreds of waterfalls.
+Iceland has hundreds or even thousands of waterfalls.
 What are the most beautiful and popular waterfalls and where in Iceland are all these waterfalls?

 It has been said before, when it comes to water, Iceland has an abundance of it – in all forms.
 Be it swimming pools, hot springs, geysers, lakes, glaciers, rivers or waterfalls, Iceland has plenty.

 The waterfalls in Iceland are countless.
 Every year new ones form from melting glaciers and every river has a few ones.
 They can be seen all over the country, many of them from the Ring-road.

 Here are some of the major waterfalls of Iceland:

 Gullfoss waterfall literally means ‘Golden waterfall’ and by many is considered Iceland’s most beautiful waterfall.
 It is the most known waterfall in Iceland since it is close to Reykjavík and the Golden Circle draws its name from this waterfall, seeing as it is one of its pit stops along with Geysir and Þingvellir.